-SGLRI's investments in bonds and collective investment undertakings are all traded in an active financial market and so the value is determined by reference to quoted market bid prices, at the close of business on the reporting date.
+SGLRI's investments in bonds comprise government bonds, corporate bonds and collateralised securities.
+SGLRI's investments in government and corporate bonds are all traded in an active financial market and so the value is determined by reference to quoted market bid prices, at the close of business on the reporting date.
+Collateralised securities are valued based on models prepared by internal and external experts using observable market inputs.